ThePlexus/LIMPET/README.md

 and RPM

 RPM is Roundtrips Per Minute.
 The higher your RPM, the better.

+The collector persists the data of the last true run so each scrape by prometheus will always receive the data from the last run of the test.

 The metrics you want to look at are
 ```